kjmadscience/k8s-volt-aggdemo/README.md

 	- [ ] RP datasource :Add Redpanda prometheus as datasource using its fully qualified service name.

 	- [ ] Install Treemap plugin
-	- [ ] Import dashboards
+	- [ ] Import dashboards from Dashboards folder in this repo

-8. Eyes to the environment
+9. Eyes to the environment
 > Below are the different observability mediums for the entire env

 - Volt VMC
-The type of service is configured in **myproperties.yaml**
+	- The type of service is configured in **myproperties.yaml**

-Access it by checking ExternalNodeIP:VoltHTTPservicePort
+	- Access VMC by checking ExternalNodeIP:VoltHTTPservicePort

 - Redpanda Console
-The type of service is configured in **console.yaml**
+	- The type of service is configured in **console.yaml**

-Access NodePort by checking ExternalNodeIP and redpanda console service NodePort Value
+	- Access Console by checking ExternalNodeIP and redpanda console service NodePort value

+- Grafana UI
+	- The type of service is configured in **config.yaml**
+	- Access the UI by checking ExternalNodeIP and grafana stack serviceNodePort value

-9. Configure Client Parameters
+10. Configure Client Parameters

 Full details about client configurations are [here](https://github.com/srmadscience/voltdb-aggdemo)

 In the kubernetes environment we will pass the parameters in **testClient.yaml** In the args section of container definition, as shown below

 ```

 # hostnames, usercount, tpms, durationseconds, missing ratio,dup ratio, late ratio, dateis1970ratio, offset --> Legend for params